Why is a 401(k) a bad idea? Why don’t rich people use them? And seriously, are they worthy of being called a scam?

 There’s more than a few reasons that I think 401(k)s are a bad idea, including that you give up control of your money, have extremely limited investment options, can’t access your funds until your 59.5 or older, are not paid income distributions on your investments, and don’t benefit from them during the most expensive period of your life (child-rearing years).

+Plus, you’ll have to pay hefty fees to the folks on Wall Street.
 Yes, they’ll collect between 1-3% in fees from you every single year.
-That will be estimated $138,336 over your lifetime.
+That will be an estimated $138,336 over your lifetime.
+Yikes.

 Do you really want to roll the dice on what tax rate you’ll pay at retirement when today’s rates are some of the lowest in the past 100 years?